fangyiwen/YiwenFang-Book/README.md

 ## Chapter 9

 * Create simple routing by implementing React Router.
 The page is split into two sections, a navigation bar and a contents section.
 Note: 1) `<Switch>` means only the first match's component is rendered; 2) The match is a prefix match; 3) `exact` is added as exact match.
+* Create route parameters to supply parameters to the component.
+It isachievedd by using `:id` in the path.
+The `id` in the path can be accessed by `atch.params.id`.

 ---